-Buy your bucket and net from somewhere like Mr C’s (as mentioned above), source some bait (called gilly bait) from Arthur Howell Butchers on Staithe Street and then join the families standing on the quay.
+Buy your bucket and net from somewhere like the aforementioned Mr C’s, source some bait (called gilly bait) from Arthur Howell Butchers on Staithe Street and then join the families standing on the quay.
 Add some bait to your bucket, lower the net into the water and wait for the crabs to bite.
 If you get lucky you can add your trophy to your bucket filled with seawater until you’ve had enough and you release them back into the water.
 It provides hours of fun!

 Another popular Wells-next-the-Sea activity is eating fish ‘n’ chips on the quay.
-There are two shops right on the quay that serve excellent battered cod and piping hot chips, French’s Fish Shop and Plattens Fish and Chips.
+There are two fish and chip shops right on the quay that serve excellent battered cod and piping hot chips, French’s Fish Shop and Plattens Fish and Chips.

 We also ate a lot of ice cream during our time in Wells and can recommend the best place.
 We tried both Wells Ice Cream Company and John’s Rock Shop and can say with confidence that both produce excellent ice cream.
 However, if we had to choose one, it would be John’s – the flavours were multiple and excellent!